 Access to documents request: 2022-01-11 meeting between Geneviève Tuts and Lucrezia Busa and Facebook Ireland Limited

-Global Witness made this acceso a documentos request to Justicia y Consumidores
+Global Witness made this Informationsfreiheit request to Justiz und Verbraucher

 Automatic anti-spam measures are in place for this older request.
 Please let us know if a further response is expected or if you are having trouble responding.